Iraneus/betamedneed/_services/updates.md

 layout: service
 ---

-Follow our daily updates and learn some the **latest innovations and developments** on brain and nervous system health on our social channels.
+Follow our daily updates and learn some the **latest innovations and developments** on brain and neurological conditions on our social channels.

 ![Updates](/images/illustrations/updates.jpg)